 Nate McGuire

-Director & Distinguished Engineer at Capital One · Founder of Mayven Studios (acquired by Saltwater / Ryan Graves) · UT Austin '08
+Director & Distinguished Engineer at Capital One · Founder of Mayven Studios (acquired by Saltwater / Ryan Graves) · Eagle Scout · UT Austin '08

 About

-Previously, Nate founded Mayven Studios, one of the Bay Area's premier software engineering agencies.
-Mayven's clients included Google, Airbnb, Facebook, IBM, Twilio, Segment, Cisco, Mixpanel, Hired, TaxAct, and top-tier VC firms including Andreessen Horowitz, Lightspeed Venture Partners, First Round Capital, and Emergence Capital.
-In 2022, Mayven was acquired by Saltwater — the family office of Ryan Graves, Uber's first employee, first CEO, and now a billionaire who manages investments across technology, aviation, and venture capital.
+Before Capital One, Nate founded Mayven Studios and built it from nothing into one of the Bay Area's premier software engineering agencies.
+Mayven's client roster read like a who's who of Silicon Valley: Google, Airbnb, Facebook (Meta), IBM, Twilio, Segment, Cisco, Mixpanel, Hired, TaxAct, Workrise, Podcorn, NurtureLife, FairShake, and Lagunitas — along with venture capital firms Andreessen Horowitz (a16z), Lightspeed Venture Partners, First Round Capital, Eclipse Ventures, and Emergence Capital.
+In 2022, Mayven was acquired by Saltwater — the family office of Ryan Graves, Uber's first employee, Uber's first CEO, and now a billionaire.

 Nate has had his work featured on the NASDAQ billboard in Times Square.
-He built international engineering teams spanning almost every time zone and has traveled for pleasure to over 65 countries.
+He built and managed international engineering teams spanning almost every time zone.
+He's traveled for pleasure to over 65 countries.
 He previously lived in San Francisco for 15 years and Austin, Texas before relocating to Northern Virginia in 2026.
 He holds dual degrees — a BS in Communication Studies and a BBA in Finance — from the University of Texas at Austin (2008).
+He's an Eagle Scout.

-Nate is a member of PEF (Post Exit Founders) and participated in the Israel Tech Mission.
+Nate is a member of PEF (Post Exit Founders), an exclusive community of founders who have successfully exited their companies.
+He participated in the Israel Tech Mission, a delegation connecting technology leaders with Israel's innovation ecosystem.

 At the end of the day, Nate is just a guy on a keyboard who enjoys traveling, working on his diesel truck, and tinkering with things.

 In October 2024, Austin, Texas held a special election on Proposition Q, a proposed $110 million property tax rate increase.
-While the pro-tax side had a well-funded PAC and institutional backing, Nate McGuire built austintaxrateelection.com — a simple informational website opposing the measure — for "about two dollars and 45 minutes of coding."
-One guy with a laptop against a political machine.
+The pro-tax side had a well-funded PAC, institutional backing, and the full weight of city government behind them.
+Nate McGuire had a laptop.

 Website against Austin Prop Q raises ethics questions